Chalarangelo/30-seconds-of-code/snippets/min_n.md

 ---
-title: min_n
+title: N min elements
 tags: list,math,beginner
 firstSeen: 2018-01-19T11:25:28+02:00
 lastUpdated: 2020-11-02T19:28:27+02:00
 ---

 Returns the `n` minimum elements from the provided list.

 - Use `sorted()` to sort the list.
 - Use slice notation to get the specified number of elements.